 Shortly before the D-Day invasion, Dwight D. Eisenhower outlined instructions for the most comprehensive effort in history by an army to fight a war while also trying to minimize the damage to cultural treasures and monuments.
 Just after World War II, Ike was introduced to the hobby of painting and enjoyed it thought the rest of his life.
 In addition to learning about this merge of art, history, and Eisenhower, students will "paint like Ike" and finish a painting Ike left incomplete upon his passing..

-Crucial sources of enemy information were obtained by surveillance, code breaking, and subterfuge throughout WWII.
+Crucial sources of enemy information were obtained by surveillance, code breaking, and subterfuge throughout World War II.
 Intelligence agencies helped the Allies win the war by slipping behind enemy lines to serve as spies, or working to break Axis message codes and steal critical information.
+In this program, students explore the Code Talkers, Native American men who served in the U.S. military and used their native languages to create codes that were never broken, even after the end of the war.